|Building permit||Zoning permit|

 You can accelerate the application for an additional fee.
 Accelerated applications are reviewed in 5-10 business days.

 Applications that adhere to the EZ Standard for Building Sign Installation are processed while you wait.
+You are limited to three applications per ticket.

 Contact your local inspection office when the contractor is ready to start work.
 The contact information and required inspections will be noted on your permit.